 The honest answer is that no one really knows.
 We can mainly attribute that to the widespread usage of plastic only beginning in the mid-20th century but hugely accelerating from then!

 The UK newspaper the Telegraph explains that:

 “The disposable plastic products we use every day are anything but disposable in environmental terms and can take over 400 years to biodegrade.

 “The most durable plastic items, such as bottles, disposable nappies and beer holders, can take 450 years to biodegrade – over five times the average life expectancy of a British person.
 In terms of plastic bottles alone, the UK is generating a gargantuan amount of long-term waste by throwing away an estimated 35 million every year.”

 The length of time for items to decompose varies considerably.
 For example, “how long does a plastic bag take to decompose?” is a very different question than how long it takes for plastic straws to decompose.

 The answer is that, in every case, plastic takes a very long time indeed.
 And, it is greatly influenced by the environment.
 See the statistics below for more information.

 For example, “Plastic bags are around for less time – taking about 20 years to degrade – but their impact on the environment can be equally as harmful, with plastic bags known to be eaten by a variety of marine wildlife.”

 So, what does this all mean?

 This can result in some pretty amazing finds of “time capsule plastic”.
-Examples of these include those of old wrappers from extinct brands, etc.
+Examples of these include old wrappers from extinct brands, etc.